Image Slider

 Find out more: Best things to do in Hokkaido

-Best places to see sakura in Hokkaido
+Best Places to See Sakura in Hokkaido

-1. Goryokaku Park in Hakodate
+1. Goryokaku Park (Hakodate)

 Fun fact: While hanami in most parts of Japan involves picnicking under cherry blossom trees with beer and snacks (like sakura-themed sweets), Hokkaido locals take a different approach — enjoying jingisukan, a regional specialty of lamb and mutton grilled on a convex-shaped skillet.